genular/pandora/README.md

 our focus here is scientific community so we can enable researchers in the field to quickly prototype around their data and get meaningful results out of it.

 ## Why is this so cool?
-* :chart: **automated machine learning** Automation of machine learning process for predictive analytics
+* :file_folder: **feature discovery** you can discover relevant trends and patterns inside your data with ease, that would usually take years of manual handcrafting
-* :file_folder: **feature discovery** You can discover relevant trends and patterns inside your data with ease, that would usually take years of manual handcrafting
+* :chart: **automated machine learning** automation of machine learning process
-* :package: **exploratory data analysis** Visual analysis of automated machine learning results will give you instant insights with help of many different visualization algorithms
+* :package: **exploratory data analysis** visual analysis of automated machine learning results will give you instant insights with help of many different visualization algorithms
-* :arrows_counterclockwise: **sharing is caring** You can share your results with others, deploy your models instantly* *(in progress)* or download your data for external use
+* :arrows_counterclockwise: **sharing is caring** you can share your results with others, deploy your models instantly* *(in progress)* or download your data for external use
-* :closed_lock_with_key: **privacy and security** By hosting `SIMON` on your own dedicated servers or laptop you don't have to worry about someone else is looking after your data and your models
+* :closed_lock_with_key: **privacy and security** hosting `SIMON` on your own dedicated servers or laptop you don't have to worry about someone else is looking after your data and your models

 ## Current version features

 <img alt="SIMON UI screenshot" src=".github/static/simon_analysis.png" align="right" width="500px"/>

-* **200+** automated machine learning algorithms to choose from
+* **200+** machine learning algorithms to [choose from](https://topepo.github.io/caret/available-models.html)
 * nicely designed **drag&drop** user interface to easily apply *data modeling techniques*
-* supports **high sparsity** data
+* supports **high sparsity** data via imputation or [mulset](https://cran.r-project.org/web/packages/mulset/index.html)
 * supports **local** and **cloud** backend data storage
-* compare up to **34 model performance measures**
+* compare all **model performance measures** in one place
 * visual **data analysis** that supports *clustering* and *correlation graphs*
 * visual **feature analysis** with dot-plots that supports **280 visual styles**
 * visual **model performance comparison** and **model insights**